Warning: *privacy not included with this product

 What could happen if something goes wrong?

-What’s the worst that could happen?
+So, what’s the worst that could happen?
 The Kindle eReader actually feels like a fairly safe product.
 There's no Alexa built in, so you don't need to worry about voice requests being tracked or Alexa skills snooping on you.
 You can read with both WiFi and Bluetooth turned off.
 Just be sure you set up a passcode if you travel with this device to protect it from getting stolen and someone buying lots of books on your Amazon account.
 We do suppose it's possible Amazon could learn all about what books you like to read, only show you romance novels in your shopping recommendations, you read way too many romance novels, develop an unrealistic world view on romantic relationships, nothing ever lives up to those unrealistic expectations, so you live your whole life alone.
-OK, that's not likely to happen (we hope!)
+OK, that's not likely to happen (we hope!).
 And if you want Amazon to stop trying to sell you more stuff like more romance novels, you can (and should!) opt-out of data collection and processing.
 Because while Amazon doesn't sell your personal information, they sure do use the heck out of it to target you with more stuff to buy.

 Tips to protect yourself

 - Review your privacy setting and opt out of as much data collection and processing as you feel comfortable with.

 - Remember that Amazon privacy preferences are device specific, so you need to set your privacy preferences on all your Amazon devices individually.
 What, you had nothing better to do this weekend, right?